rdkcentral/firebolt-certification-suite/cypress/fixtures/docs/dynamicObjects.md

 ```
  Scenario Outline: Accessibility.closedCaptionsSettings - Positive Scenario: <Scenario>
-        Given we test the 'ACCESSIBILITY_CLOSEDCAPTIONS_SETTINGS' getters and setters '<Method>' to '<Value>'
+        Given the environment has been set up for 'ACCESSIBILITY_CLOSEDCAPTIONS_SETTINGS' tests
         When '3rd party app' registers for the 'Firebolt' event
         When '3rd party app' invokes the 'Firebolt' get API
-        Given 1st party app invokes the 'Firebolt' API to set value
+        Given 1st party app invokes the 'Firebolt' API to set '<Method>' to '<Value>'
         And 'Firebolt' platform responds to '1st party app' set API
         When '3rd party app' invokes the 'Firebolt' get API
         And 'Firebolt' platform responds to '3rd party app' get API